LaraChat/blog/2015-05-19-developer-stories-flarum.md

   <h5>What is the best Twitter account to follow and why is it @LaraChatSlack?</h5>
    <ul>
         <li>
-          <p><a href="http://twitter.com/LaraChatSlack" target="_blank">@LaraChatSlack</a> is definitely *the best* Twitter account to follow.
+          <p><a href="http://twitter.com/LaraChatSlack" target="_blank">@LaraChatSlack</a> is definitely <em>the best</em> Twitter account to follow.
 It will change your perspective on life and make you an overall better person.
-By some unexplainable quantum phenomenon, <a href="http://twitter.com/Flarum" target="_blank">@Flarum</a> is also definitely *the best* Twitter account to follow.
+By some unexplainable quantum phenomenon, <a href="http://twitter.com/Flarum" target="_blank">@Flarum</a> is also definitely <em>the best</em> Twitter account to follow.
 It has similar magical properties which scientists have thus far been unable to explain.</p>
         </li>
     </ul>
 </p>